shjwudp/c4-dataset-script/README.md

 ## 4. Remove duplicated text

+To eliminate duplicate text, I use the text deduplication strategy from C4.

-Execute text deduplication strategy comes from C4.
-The algorithm cuts the document into lines and hashes and deduplicates all lines in the data set.
-This simple strategy works very well for duplicated header and footer content.
+To eliminate duplicate text, I use the text deduplication strategy from C4.
+The algorithm divides the document into lines, hashes them, and removes any duplicate lines from the dataset.
+This effective approach is particularly useful for removing repeated header and footer content.

 ```bash
 spark-submit --master ${SPARK_MASTER_ADDR} \